weleoka/Lab2/host/Create_Test_Environment.md

 You will install all the server software and perform a basic configuration of the services.
 However, you will install Bugzilla but not configure or use it.

+The instructions will ask you to do something.
+Try to do things without reading the details hints.
+I.E., only use the details hints when you get stuck.
+If anything does not work properly, please send Todd an email.

 Optional Advanced Activities: Perform more advanced configuration for the mySql Web, VPN, DNS, and/or the Bugzilla servers

 ## Step 1.
 Review Docker Compose